 When someone hears “pilates,” they often imagine glowing Californian goddesses in leggings performing impressive poses in a sunlit studio.
 When Taeko Farthing founded Re-Juvenate Pilates, a full-service bilingual pilates studio in Tokyo, she brought not only the glamor of the practice but also its original philosophy to Japan.
-Farthing is a Pilates Academy International fully certified instructor and member of the Pilates Method Alliance.
+Farthing is an instructor fully certified by Pilates on Fifth Academy International, a member of the Pilates Method Alliance.

 [Pilates] teaches you to be in control of your body – and not at its mercy.